The Convenience of Friendship: Real Bond or Just Easy Access?

 When the convenience of the friendship dynamic disappears, it can be hurtful and confusing.
 It’s important to remember the following:

 - The convenience of friendships often expires.
-These friendships generally stem from shared experiences like work or education.
+These friendships usually stem from shared experiences, such as work or education.

 - When mutual activities or circumstances change, the friendship may fail.
 It doesn’t define you.